Clobbery History, Family Crest & Coats of Arms

 In the parish of Linkinghorne, Cornwall "the monks seem to have held the great tithes until the Reformation; soon after which they became vested in the family of Lampen, by whom those on the eastern side of the Lynher were sold about the year 1680 to the family of Cloberry. "

-Important Dates for the Clobbery family
+Early History of the Clobbery family

 This web page shows only a small excerpt of our Clobbery research.
 Another 218 words (16 lines of text) covering the years 1510, 1600, 1080, 1091, 1163, 1399, 1538, 1625, 1688, 1660, 1620, 1687, 1645 and 1699 are included under the topic Early Clobbery History in all our PDF Extended History products and printed products wherever possible.